Read, Read and Read some more!

 Avoid most commonly used phrases and ineffectual words.
 These include, “basically, actually, definitely etc.” If you do want to emphasize on a point, then phrase your sentence in a way that it oozes out its importance.

 Grammar is important!

 Humans have an intrinsic ability (unfortunately) to not take anyone/anything they consider inferior seriously.
 This same rule applies to bad grammar.
-Irrespective of how intelligent your idea/topic may be, but if your write-up is an epitome of flawed grammar, your reader will be put off.
-It will not have the same impact you wanted to make, if it is read at all!
+Irrespective of how intelligent your idea/topic may be, if your write-up is an epitome of flawed grammar, your reader will be put off.
+Your piece will not have the same impact you wanted to make, if it is read at all.

 Choose an interesting topic

 The success of your write-up is as much based on how you write as on WHAT you write.
-Choosing a topic that hits a few sane nerves of the readers is a sure way to climb up the ladder.
+Choosing a topic that hits home with your readers is a sure way to climb up the ladder.
 Why do you think newspapers come up with attention-grabbing headlines and novelists brainstorm for indelible titles for their books?
 This is to entice readers to actually read.
-If the topic of your write-up doesn’t interest the reader, all your efforts at flawless writing will go down the drain.
-Figuratively and literally.
+If the topic of your write-up doesn’t interest the reader, all your efforts at flawless writing will go down the drain - figuratively and literally.

 Review your writing

 “Write with the door closed, and rewrite with the door open.”
 This is another quote by Stephen King, one of the greatest novelists of all times.
 What this means is you should write with no holds barred.
 But when it comes to reviewing your piece, it must be done with a skeptical eye to bring it as close to perfection as possible.